2025–26 Aston Villa W.F.C. season

-The 2025–26 Aston Villa W.F.C. season is the club's 30th season under their Aston Villa affiliation, the organisation's 52nd overall season in existence, and their sixth season in the Women's Super League, the highest level of the football pyramid.
-Along with competing in the WSL, the club will also contest two domestic cup competitions: the FA Cup and the League Cup.
+The 2025–26 Aston Villa W.F.C. season was the club's 30th season under their Aston Villa affiliation, the organisation's 52nd overall season in existence, and their sixth season in the Women's Super League, the highest level of the football pyramid.
+Along with competing in the WSL, the club also contested two domestic cup competitions: the FA Cup and the League Cup.